mm6/ethereum-lab1-hardhat/README.md

 nvm ls-remote
 ```

-7. We want to use Node.js version 20.8.1.
+7. We want to use Node.js version 20.8.1 (or, a version close to this).
 Use the following command:

 ```
 nvm install 20